-The purpose of the SURF team is to maintain the Government Verification & Validation (V&V) efforts on SRDRs.
-The intent is to supplement the DCARC review at the time of the SRDR submission in order to improve the quality of the data collection and decrease the amount of time required for Government review and contractor processing.
+The purpose of the SURF team is to maintain the Government Verification & Validation (V&V) efforts for SRDR.
+The intent is to supplement the Defense Cost and Resource Center (DCARC) review at the time of the SRDR submission in order to improve the quality of the data collection and decrease the amount of time required for Government review and contractor processing.

 SURF V&V Question Templates are MS Excel files that accompany the V&V guide.
 The four templates provide a check list to aid SURF and DCARC analysts in the review of Legacy, Development, Maintenance and ERP software data reports.